Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dp/examples/readme.txt

       discovery if their relative addresses (and total number of DisplayPort links) from the DisplayPort source is known beforehand.

-4) xdptx_poll_example.c : This interrupt example shows how to poll the DisplayPort TX instance's registers for DisplayPort interrupt events.
+4) xdp_tx_poll_example.c : This interrupt example shows how to poll the DisplayPort TX instance's registers for DisplayPort interrupt events.

-5) xdptx_timer_example.c : This timer example shows how to override the default sleep/delay functionality for MicroBlaze.
+5) xdp_tx_timer_example.c : This timer example shows how to override the default sleep/delay functionality for MicroBlaze.
 A timer needs to exist in the hardware system and will be used for sleep/delay functionality inside of a callback function.
 The default behavior in MicroBlaze for sleep/delay is to